 Not giving yourself enough time to pack is a classic mistake, but you’d be surprised at how many people do it.
 Even the most efficient of organisers would find it exhausting to sort out an entire life’s belongings in just a few days.
 Give yourself a sufficient timeframe of at least three to four weeks to pack up your house.
 Set aside time in blocks of two hours and tackle one room at a time.
 Click here for the ultimate moving-house checklist.
 On a similar note, give yourself time to unpack when you finally make the move to your new downsized home.

 The emotional cost of sorting through personal belongings can be astounding, and is often underestimated by home sellers.
 It’s only natural to show affection for personal items that have accumulated over the years–old treasures, photos and knick-knacks.
 The best way to handle this process is by having a downsizing plan in place; write down a list of what to pack and what to chuck.
 No matter how hard it is, be ruthless and stick to your list, as it will save any nostalgic hurt down the track.

 Ready to downsize?

 Find the right agent to sell your property.
-Contact Naked Real Estate today to take the first step in your downsizing journey.
+Contact Naked Edge Real Estate today to take the first step in your downsizing journey.